 3 copies, 2 storage media, 1 copy offsite.

 If you choose to use CDs, DVDs and USB flash drives for working data or backup copies, you should:

 For suggestions of external drive and offsite/cloud backup tools, consult the CUNY Academic Commons guide to Data Management Tools.

 You should always have up-to-date anti-virus software installed on your office and home computer.
-McAfee VirusScan software for Windows and Mac is available for free download to all CUNY faculty, staff, and students from the eMall in CUNY Portal.
+McAfee VirusScan software for Windows and Mac is might be available for free download to all CUNY faculty, staff, and students from the CUNY eMall.